-In this post, we will talk about Salesforce Admin Interview questions and answers.
+In this post, we will talk about Top Salesforce Admin Interview questions and answers in 2023.
 In the Salesforce ecosystem, we have different Salesforce Career Options.
 Salesforce Admin is one of the basic fundamentals for most of the career options in Salesforce.
 I hope these Salesforce Admin interview questions will help you to get a job in the ecosystem.

 What is Salesforce Admin?

 Salesforce Admin you hold a very important responsibility to correctly setup the Customer Org, their roles/ responsibilities, and Hierarchy in the system.
 You also setup which login user should see what kind of data- controlling the visibility of the screens, etc. Setting up oauth, managing and setting up dashboard, reporting and any outbound/inbound communication channel setups, etc